greenboxal/doggohub/doc/university/glossary/README.md

 ### OAuth

 An open standard for authorization, commonly used as a way for internet users to log into third party websites using their Microsoft, Google, Facebook or Twitter accounts without exposing their password.
-GitLab [is](https://docs.gitlab.com/ce/integration/oauth_provider.html) an OAuth2 authentication service provider.
+DoggoHub [is](https://docs.doggohub.com/ce/integration/oauth_provider.html) an OAuth2 authentication service provider.

 ### Omnibus Packages

-A way to [package different services and tools](https://docs.gitlab.com/omnibus/) required to run GitLab, so that most developers can install it without laborious configuration.
+A way to [package different services and tools](https://docs.doggohub.com/omnibus/) required to run DoggoHub, so that most developers can install it without laborious configuration.

 ### On Premise

 On your own server.
-In GitLab, this [refers](https://about.gitlab.com/2015/02/12/why-ship-on-premises-in-the-saas-era/) to the ability to download GitLab EE/GitLab CE and host it on your own server rather than using GitLab.com, which is hosted by GitLab Inc's servers.
+In DoggoHub, this [refers](https://about.doggohub.com/2015/02/12/why-ship-on-premises-in-the-saas-era/) to the ability to download DoggoHub EE/DoggoHub CE and host it on your own server rather than using DoggoHub.com, which is hosted by DoggoHub Inc's servers.

 ### Open Core

-GitLab's [business model](https://about.gitlab.com/2016/07/20/gitlab-is-open-core-github-is-closed-source/).
+DoggoHub's [business model](https://about.doggohub.com/2016/07/20/doggohub-is-open-core-github-is-closed-source/).
 Coined by Andrew Lampitt in 2008, the [open core model](https://en.wikipedia.org/wiki/Open_core) primarily involves offering a "core" or feature-limited version of a software product as free and open-source software, while offering "commercial" versions or add-ons as proprietary software.

 ### Open Source Software

 Software for which the original source code is freely [available](https://opensource.org/docs/osd) and may be redistributed and modified.
-GitLab prioritizes open source [stewardship](https://about.gitlab.com/2016/01/11/being-a-good-open-source-steward/).
+DoggoHub prioritizes open source [stewardship](https://about.doggohub.com/2016/01/11/being-a-good-open-source-steward/).

 ### Owner

-The most powerful person on a GitLab project.
+The most powerful person on a DoggoHub project.
 They have the permissions of all the other users plus the additional permission of being able to destroy (i.e. delete) the project.

 ### Platform as a Service (PaaS)